 We have agreed pursuant to a share lending agreement to lend to Citigroup Global Markets Limited the 150 million shares of our common stock that are being offered pursuant to this prospectus.
 In addition, we recently sold \$862.5 million original aggregate principal amount of 5.875% convertible senior notes due 2009, which are currently convertible into approximately 356 million shares of our Class A common stock.
 We have been advised by Citigroup Global Markets Limited that it or an affiliate intends to facilitate the establishment by holders of those convertible notes of hedged positions in the convertible notes.
-While issuance of shares upon the conversion of the convertible notes may require a reduction of an equal number in the outstanding borrowed shares under the share lending agreement, the effect of the increase in the number of shares of our Class A common stock issued or issuable pursuant to the share lending agreement or upon conversion of the 5.875% convertible senior notes could have a negative effect on the market price of our Class A common stock.
-The market price of our Class A common stock also could be negatively affected by other short sales of our Class A common stock by the purchasers of the 5.875% convertible senior notes to hedge their investment in the convertible notes.
+While issuance of shares upon the conversion of the convertible notes may result in a reduction of an equal number in the outstanding borrowed shares under the share lending agreement, the increase in the number of shares of our Class A common stock issued or issuable pursuant to the share lending agreement or upon conversion of the 5.875% convertible senior notes could have a negative effect on the market price of our Class A common stock.
+Since there will be more shares sold or available for sale, the market price of our Class A common stock by the purchasers of the 5.875% convertible senior notes to hedge their investment in the convertible notes.
+We expect that many investors in our 5.875% convertible senior notes will hedge their investment by selling additional shares of our Class A common stock short in order to establish initial hedge positions, and that they may increase those positions as the market price of the Class A common stock.
+Therefore, such short sales could retard any increase in the market price of our Class A common stock or cause a decline.
 See "Share Lending Agreement" and "Underwriting."